MikeXL/brain/README.md

 Similar to hadoop, the cheap commodity hardware make it possible.
 The cheaper and faster computing power that take off deep learning, or artificial intelligence.
-Lotsa research ideas dated back to 60s or 70s, it is today, that we could do the calculations in minutes, even on a cell phone that would take an mainframe days.
+Lotsa research ideas dated back to 60s or 70s, it is today, that we could do the calculations in minutes, even on a cell phone that would take an mainframe days or months if not years.
 And rather than figuring out the algorithm to make things work, neural network is mostly following neuro science studies and model after human brain, even just a tiny bit, charmingly work well.
 #### Week 1: Introduction to deep learning
 #### Week 2: Neural Network Basics